kandelvijaya/website/content/post/promiseIn30Lines.md

 #### Couple of points worth noting:

-1. Promise is a Value type.
+1. Promise is a **Value type**.
 2. Promise is Generic in terms of **T** where **T** represents the type of eventual value that the task produces.
 3. Initializer, is just a closure which represents usually async task that will call into the completion parameter with proper type when it is done.
 4. `then` is a decorator (in reverse) that wraps initial task inside another one.
 Essentially, this is what we were doing manually with nested callbacks.
 5. Finally, nothing gets executed until `execute()` is invoked on the promise.

-Promise is a big expression.
+Promise contains expression.
 This is a subtle design choice I made on this type.
 The implication being we can build a big expression that doesn't necessarily have to evaluated when the program sees.
 We can store it in a property, pass to a function or copy it.
 We can also call the execute multiple times.
 The compiler then can also choose to optimize the expression when possible.
 One can compose 2 promises in ways never thought.
 And all this is good because a **Promise is a Value type**.

+Lets see how we can construct a Promise to being with.

 ### The constructor